adklu/X_GNU_TRM8TT/README.md

 Is X_GNU_TRM8TT only working with Behringer XTouchCompact?

-Yes, but it is possible to change the code so that it would work with similar Midi controllers or with a hardware prototype, for example combined with a real recording tape track, which is rendered in real time to the digital track...
+Yes, but it is possible to change the code so that it would work with similar Midi controllers or with a hardware prototype

 playback mode: "Main button" and "tape slot button" (knob button 1-8)